 Because your mastery of different learning outcomes is being evaluated regularly and early during the semester, there are sufficient possibilities to satisfy learning outcomes at the required end level.
-This means there are no resits or repairs possible after summative evaluation at the end of the semester.
+To allow longitudinal grading and feedback, it is necessary that you are active during the whole semester.
+There are no resits or repairs possible after summative evaluation at the end of the semester.